 If you were wondering, "is deadlifting a back workout?" - I think this answers your question!

 Deadlift Variations For Legs Program

 The sumo deadlift is an underdog when it comes to doing deadlifts on leg day.
 If you’re not already familiar with this variation, it entails positioning your legs wider apart (outside of shoulder width) in the starting position.

 According to research, the sumo deadlift places more emphasis on the quads and adductors.
-Additionally, compared to a conventional deadlift, less strain is placed on the lower back.
+Additionally, less strain is placed on the lower back with sumo deadlifts compared to a conventional deadlifts.
 It's also less taxing on the central nervous system.